Quick read 4 min read

 Don't waste time searching through IRS documents.
 Our TTOC Finder tool lets you search by job title and get the correct code instantly.

-If you have a large staff, our Done for You service will map all your employees to the correct TTOC codes in one go.
+If you have a large staff, our Bulk Code Mapper will map all your employees to the correct TTOC codes in one go.